There was vomit on my sweater already: Mom’s spaghetti.

 As the gin & tonic became bourbon on the rocks and the hotel bar became a late-night club, I ran into my close friend, Spencer Burnett.
 I told him about what I’d just learned from my new friends.

-As a sought after personal performance and dating coach, Spencer deals with anxiety everyday.
+As a sought after personal performance and dating coach, Spencer deals with anxious clients everyday.
 He echoed and shined new light on what my new friends had taught me:

 Excitement and anxiousness are two different sides of the same coin.
 The chemical reaction is a autonomic physiological response but the lens you filter it through is a personal choice.”